danielperna84/hass-configurator/README.md

 The configurator fetches some data from your running HASS instance.
 If the API isn't available through the default URL, modify this variable to fix this.
 #### HASS_API_PASSWORD (string)
 If you plan on using the restart button, you have to set your API password.
 Calling the restart service of HASS is prohibited without authentication.
+#### IGNORE_SSL (bool)
+Set IGNORE_SSL to `True` to disable SSL verification when connecting to the Home Assistant API (while fetching entities etc., not in your browser).
+This is useful if Home Assistant is configured with SSL, but the configurator accesses it via IP, in which case SSL verification will fail.
 #### USERNAME (string)
 If you want to enable [HTTP basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) you can set the desired username here.
 The `:` character is not allowed.
 #### PASSWORD (string)